yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 ## Model

-Here are the important features (parameters) I decided to use for my choice:
+Here are the important features (parameters) I decided to use for the choice:

 1. _**Expressiveness**_, which is generally correlated to:
     - faster development